wp-plugins/sp-client-document-manager/readme.txt

 = 2.0.9 =

 * When uploading in admin there is a seperate email that allows you to notify the user that a file has been added.
 We have made this an optional feature.

+= 2.1.1 =

+* Fix to admin email
+* Added a few more template tags
+* Added the ability to remove the search field.